kennolot/CTF-pi/vulnerable_web_apps/ctfpi1_1/manual1_1.md

 ### Requirements

-1x RaspBerry Pi
-1x RaspBerry Pi Power supply
-1x SD-card and Operating System installed (Preferred Raspberry Pi OS)
+1x Raspberry Pi powered on.
+Preferably running Raspberry Pi OS.

-Raspi connected to your router via wireless or cable Remote access to Raspi using Raspberry Pi connect, VNC etc.. (to run the docker)
+* Raspi connected to your router via wireless or cable
+* Remote access to Raspi using Raspberry Pi connect, VNC etc.. (to run the docker)

 ### Prerequisites